 Plant the seeds of love, trust and hope in them;

 Help them to build bridges within their community; and

 Empower them to overcome the great troubles they have faced.

+This mentoring programme guarantees the most disadvantaged children a year-long individual mentoring programme, with each participating child receiving at least one hour a week of personal attention and support.
 Little Heroes is unique.
 To our knowledge, no-one is offering a similar programme in Syria.

-The programme is led by experienced educators, with the support of our local coordinator and her team of 30 locally-trained volunteers.
+Little Heroes is led by experienced educators, with the support of our local coordinator and her team of 30 locally-trained volunteers.
 Our programme is tailor-made by Syrians for the children of Syria.

 Fadi was one of the many displaced children who came to us for help.